ojalaw/INTOL-MP1/README.md

 **Javascript**

-All javascript used on the site is within the opportnunities page and is listed below.
+All javascript used on the site is within the opportunities page and is listed below.
 I didn't intend on using Javascipt initially, However, as the project progressed, I felt it was a necessary addition to improve user experience on the site.

 [Map - Google Maps API](https://developers.google.com/maps/documentation/javascript/adding-a-google-map#javascript)